Browser / React

 const blob = new Blob([pdf], { type: 'application/pdf' }); const url = URL.createObjectURL(blob); const a = document.createElement('a'); a.href = url; a.download = 'example.pdf'; a.click(); URL.revokeObjectURL(url);}With this change, you need to remove the now unused CompilationMode import, or the build will fail.

+Your explicit input value takes precedence over the development value in either mode, so it is what changes the output here.
 Notice that we removed the explicit CompilationMode.Development parameter.
-The compile() method defaults to CompilationMode.Production.
+The export() method defaults to CompilationMode.Production.
 Production mode is the recommended default - it ensures you never accidentally generate a document with test data.
 In production mode, the template will never fall back to development values for inputs.
 If an input value is missing in production mode and the input does not have a default value, the compilation will fail unless your template handles none values for that input.

 Clicking the button now will download a PDF with “Baby Yoda” instead of “Chuck Norris”.
 For a more complete example including Web Workers, take a look at the open source React example project on GitHub.